jenchick/kickstarter-analysis/README.md

 ## Analysis and Challenges
-How you performed your analysis using images and links to code The analysis was performed by extracting historical crowd-funding which then focused on the
+How you performed your analysis using images and links to code The analysis was performed by extracting historical crowd-funding data which then organized, sorted, and analyzed.

 ### Analysis of Outcomes Based on Launch Date

 ### Analysis of Outcomes Based on Goals